-AO1 AO2 Band Create and develop ideas to communicate meaning for theatrical performance Assessed through the portfolio of supporting evidence Apply theatrical skills to realise artistic intentions in live performance Assessed through the design 5 25-30 marks 13-15 marks Highly imaginative design ideas are created and developed in response to the chosen stimulus to communicate meaning An excellent range of relevant design techniques/characteristics associated with the chosen practitioner/genre is incorporated highly creatively as the piece is developed Design ideas have been thoroughly developed, amended and refined during the process to communicate meaning in a highly effective way A highly relevant individual contribution to the creation, development and refinement of design ideas for theatrical performance.
-Highly effective application of design skills which fully enhance the final performance to successfully realise artistic intentions The design realises the artistic intention of the piece highly effectively, including a fully coherent and successful interpretation of the practitioner/genre and stimulus A highly sensitive individual contribution to the performance, sustaining audience interest throughout the performance.
+Band AO1 Create and develop ideas to communicate meaning for theatrical performance AO2 Apply theatrical skills to realise artistic intentions in live performance 5 25-30 marks Highly imaginative design ideas are created and developed in response to the chosen stimulus to communicate meaning An excellent range of relevant design techniques/characteristics associated with the chosen practitioner/genre is incorporated highly creatively as the piece is developed Design ideas have been thoroughly developed, amended and refined during the process to communicate meaning in a highly effective way A highly relevant individual contribution to the creation, development and refinement of design ideas for theatrical performance.
+Assessed through the design 13-15 marks Highly effective application of design skills which fully enhance the final performance to successfully realise artistic intentions The design realises the artistic intention of the piece highly effectively, including a fully coherent and successful interpretation of the practitioner/genre and stimulus A highly sensitive individual contribution to the performance, sustaining audience interest throughout the performance.